Inventory

 Dark Blue with Burgundy Leather Interior

-One of the most inspiring and captivating art and design movements of the 20th century was the Art Deco era.
+One of the most inspiring and captivating art and design movements of the 20th century was captured in the Art Deco era.
 Unlike other movements, Art Deco influenced fashion, graphics, furniture, architecture, and automobiles.
-Nowhere was this more evident than in Europe, particularly in France where the earlier Art Nouveau movement was blending artistry and industry, laying the foundation for the fluidity, form, and modernism that would build to Art Deco.
+Nowhere was this more evident than in Europe, particularly in France where the earlier Art Nouveau movement blended artistry and industry, laying the foundation for the fluidity, form, and modernism that would culminate in Art Deco.
 Perfectly poised in the booming 1920s, Art Deco seized upon rapidly growing new wealth and scalable production technologies to bring about some of the most dramatic and memorable artifacts of the 20th century.

 Peugeot, officially recognized as the oldest automobile manufacturer in the world, began more than 200 years ago as a family business manufacturing various tools, bladed instruments, grinders, and bicycles.
-By the late 1800s, the Peugeot family had become enchanted by emerging automobile technology.
-Eager to produce a car of their own, Peugeot licensed Daimler engines to build their first automobile.
-Production continued into the early 1900s incorporating innovative technologies, eventually developing their own engines while becoming pioneers of automobile racing.
-Although the first world war slowed progress, Peugeot continued into the 1920s amassing Gran Prix wins, developing new body designs with French coachbuilder Pourtout, and growing their production capacity for volume manufacturing.
+By the late 1800s, Armand Peugeot had become enchanted by emerging automobile technology.
+Eager to produce a car of their own, Peugeot licensed Daimler engines to build its first automobile.
+Production continued into the early 1900s incorporating innovative technologies, eventually developing their own engines while becoming pioneers of automobile racing, including participation at the Indianapolis 500 races in the 1920s.
+Although the first world war slowed progress, Peugeot continued into the 1920s amassing Grand Prix wins while growing their production capacity for volume manufacturing.

 1937 would prove to be an historic year.
 In 1936, Le Mans was dominated by German entrants Mercedes-Benz and Auto Union.
 French pride was at stake, particularly given the war years.
-The project demanded the best from all assembled.
+The project demanded the best from all assembled, especially in the drivetrain.
 Uprated by the factory, each 2-liter engine featured dual carburetors, larger oil sump capacity, and more robust capacity radiators.
 Each car was also fitted with a concealed spare tire, twin fuel fillers, road lamps, and finished with distinct front fender livery to distinguish each car during competition when viewed from the front.
-With good fortune on their side, all three cars crossed the finish line, with the first two cars completing 203 laps at an average of 71 mph.
-All three roadsters finished the race, most notably with the first of the three cars finishing 2nd in class, and 7th overall.
+With caution and good fortune on their side, all three cars finished, with the first two cars completing 203 laps at an average of 71 mph, most notably with the first of the three cars finishing 2nd in class, and 7th overall.
 The second car finished 8th, and car #27 finished in 10th place.

-This Darl’mat, chassis number 705.501, was very likely the first example constructed, with each of the subsequent Le Mans roadsters constructed after this car for entrance to the 1937 24 Hours of Le Mans.
+This Darl’mat, chassis number 705.501, was very likely the first example of the initial 12 roadsters constructed in the series that included the three Le Mans roadsters for entrance to the 1937 24 Hours of Le Mans race.
 Although 705.501 was constructed prior to the 1937 Le Mans race, and it has been previously credited as one of the three cars raced at Le Mans, there are no currently available records attributing 705.501 to period competition and no definitive Le Mans or Peugeot records that correlate chassis numbers with the three 1937 Le Mans cars.
-However, 705.501 is distinctly recognized by renowned Peugeot historian Lionel Perrette as very likely the first example of the Darl’mat roadster, with design and engineering origins that played a key role in the development of the subsequent Le Mans cars.
+However, 705.501, the first series car, has unique features distinctly recognized by renowned Peugeot Darl’mat historian Lionel Perrette (members of Les amis de Darl’mat) as very likely the first example of the Darl’mat roadster; becoming a key vehicle in the design and engineering of the subsequent Le Mans cars.
 705.501 is recognized without question as the seminal artifact of the Darl’mat lineage deriving the iconic Art Deco design while fostering the forthcoming success achieved by the 1937 Le Mans entrants.

 After the restoration was completed, 705.501 was shown at the prestigious 2023 Concorso d’Eleganza Villa d’Este, received the Chairman's Award at the 2023 Hampton Court Palace Concours d’Elegance, was shown at the 2024 Pebble Beach Concours d’Elegance, and received the Car and Driver “Ceppos 2024 Best of Show” award from writer and Director, Rich Ceppos.

-The car starts easily and delivers a blend of mechanical sounds invoking the charm of this era.
-The engine benefits from the factory uprated dual carburetor specifications with surprisingly good acceleration.
-The manual gearbox is easily engaged, allowing this impressive automobile to pull very well especially in the higher rev range.
+This beautiful Darl’mat starts on command, offering a blend of mechanical sounds invoking the charm of this era.
+The engine benefits from the factory uprated dual carburetor specifications with surprisingly good acceleration attributed to the lightweight hand formed aluminum and steel body shaped over the hand hewn and joined ash frame.
+The electromagnetic Cotal gearbox is easily engaged, allowing this impressive automobile to pull very well especially in the higher rev range.
 At higher speeds, the ride is quite exhilarating and all the more remarkable considering Le Mans drivers Jean Pujol and Marcel Conte averaged 71 mph while completing 203 laps in their similarly prepared Darl’mat.
 Indeed, as confidence builds behind the wheel, the result is an unmistakable driving experience, one that reflects the magic of this era delivering superb performance and stunning design.
 705.501 comes with a canvas wrapped jack and tire tools, a red upholstered seat accessory, and a canvas tonneau cover.
-Documentation accompanying the car includes a host of restoration invoices, copies of collected history, photos, and research documenting this car and the three Le Mans cars, the actual race, and import documentation papers for 705.501.
+Documentation accompanying the car includes a host of restoration invoices, copies of collected history, photos, and research documenting this car, the three Le Mans cars, the 1937 race, and import documentation papers for 705.501.

 Exquisitely designed and historically important, this visually captivating coachbuilt alloy bodied Peugeot 302DS Darl’mat Sport is considered a pinnacle of the Art Deco period.
 The first car produced in this series, and the seminal father of the three 1937 Le Mans examples, this unrepeatable combination of restoration artistry, historic provenance, and coachbuilt innovation is ready to command continued attention at any of the top world-class concours, touring events, or vintage racing exhibition events.